imdeny/denycord/README.md

 -   `/userinfo [member]`: View detailed information about a member.
 -   `/serverinfo`: View detailed information about the server.
 -   `/avatar [member]`: View a member's avatar in high resolution.
+-   `/help`: View a list of all available commands sorted by category.

 ### Moderation
 -   `/kick [member] [reason]`: Kick a user from the server.